 Science review: Biochar’s impact on disease

-Our work with arborists and commercial growers as suppliers and partners has proven beyond any doubt that our enriched biochar products have a positive impact on the health of all plants.
+Our work on biochar’s impact on disease with arborists and commercial growers as suppliers and partners has proven beyond any doubt that our enriched biochar products have a positive impact on the health of all plants.

 But there have also been a number of studies into biochar’s ability to suppress disease that are completely independent of Carbon Gold.